Zintkála Nuni: Discovery and early life

 Colby said about his new daughter, "She is my relic of the Sioux War of 1891 and the Massacre of Wounded Knee."
 Upon his return to Beatrice, Colby held several large gathering to exhibit the child, receiving 2,000 visitors within 4 days.
 Zintkala was raised by Colby's wife, Clara Bewick Colby, who was a suffragette activist and publisher of The Woman's Tribune newspaper.
 Learning that a Lakota woman had said "Zintkála Nuni" [lost bird] when Colby took her away, Clara Colby called her "Zintka" instead of "Leonarda" as the Beatrice townsfolk used.
 Clara Colby and Lost Bird used the name 'Zintka Lanuni' in their correspondence.

 When Zintkála was 5 years old, General Colby abandoned the family, married Zintkála's nanny and moved to Beatrice, Nebraska.
 According to her biographer, because she was raised by a privileged, white family yet was sent to segregated boarding schools for her education, Zintkála suffered through a childhood of prejudice and rejection by both relatives and classmates.

-Due to Clara Colby's busy work life, Zintkála spent her school years at various Native American boarding schools including Haskell in Kansas and Chamberlain in South Dakota.
+Due to Clara Colby's busy work life, Zintkála spent her school years at Native American boarding schools including Haskell in Kansas and Chamberlain in South Dakota.
 She also spent a brief period on a farm owned by the Pope family in Madison, Wisconsin.
 When Zintkala was 17 years old, Clara Colby decided Zintkála was too rebellious and sent her to live with her adoptive father.
 Soon after, Zintkala became pregnant.
-Although the father of her child is unknown, historian Joseph Agonito suggested that Zintkála was sexually abused by Colby.

-General Colby committed Zintkála to the Milford Industrial Home in Milford, Nebraska, a reformatory for unwed mothers, where her child was stillborn during the first month of her arrival.
-She stayed there for a year; normally women were committed to the institution for a year via a court order; Joseph Agonito suspects that Colby used his political influence to have her committed for a year and thus keep the affair quiet.
+General Colby committed Zintkála to the Milford Industrial Home in Milford, Nebraska, a reformatory for unwed mothers, where her child was stillborn within the first month of her arrival.
+Zintkala remained there for a year, which was the usual commitment period for the institution.

+Although the father of her child is unknown, historian Joseph Agonito suggested that Zintkála was sexually abused by Colby, and further speculated that Colby used his political influence to have her committed for a year to keep the abuse hidden.

 Occupation

-Zintkála Nuni worked as a mascot for the Omniciye Tonka Lakota in March 1910, where she engaged in prostitution.
-Zintkála was hired by Pathé in 1912 and involved in the following films: The Round-up, films for Essanay Pictures, Ammex Moving Picture Company and Thomas H. Ince: War on the Plains, The Battle of Red Men, and The Lieutenant's Last Fight, where she was an extra.
-Later, she joined the Buffalo Bill's Wild West show, which had merged with Sells-Floto Circus for the 1914-15 season, before starting her own vaudeville entertainment business with husband and fellow-performer Dick Allen.
+In March 1910, Zintkála Nuni worked as a mascot for the Omniciye Tonka Lakota, where she engaged in prostitution.
+In 1912, Zintkála was hired by Pathé and was involved in the following films: The Round-up, films for Essanay Pictures, Ammex Moving Picture Company and Thomas H. Ince: War on the Plains, The Battle of Red Men, and The Lieutenant's Last Fight, where she was an extra.
+Later, she joined the Buffalo Bill's Wild West show, which had merged with Sells-Floto Circus for the 1914–15 season, before starting her own vaudeville entertainment business with husband and fellow-performer Dick Allen.

 Involvement in suffrage movement

-From an early age, Zintkála Nuni had a personal column in the National Woman Suffrage Association's Woman’s Tribune newspaper, entitled "Zintkála’s Corner".
+From an early age, Zintkála Nuni had a personal column in the National Woman Suffrage Association's Woman's Tribune newspaper, entitled "Zintkála's Corner".
 She accompanied Clara Colby in 1899 to London for the International Council of Women.
-She also portrayed Pocahontas at the 1915 Panama-Pacific Exposition in San Francisco.
+She portrayed Pocahontas at the 1915 Panama-Pacific Exposition in San Francisco.